Hallocoos/matcha/README.md

     go into the matcha folder

-    create a .env file and it in place the following (please note DBPASSWORD is your own mysql password and email and email password have been left out for safety reasons):
+    create a .env file and it in place the following text (please note some sensitive info has been left out for security reasons, emailing function will not work correctly without this):

 \# .environmental variable file to store and configure various variables

     ACTIVEDB = "mysql"
     DBFOLDER = "./database/"
     DBNAME = "matcha"
     DBPASSWORD = ""
     DBHOST = "localhost"
     DBUSER = "root"
     NODE_ENV = "development"

 \# Set port for the API service
     PORT = 3000

-\# Set the secret key to be used by JSON Web Token Authentication SECRETKEY = 'secret'
+\# Set the secret key to be used by JSON Web Token Authentication
+    SECRETKEY = 'secret'

 \# Set logging status
     CONSOLELOG = 'true'
     LOGFILE = 'true'

 \# Initial admin properties
     ADMINNAME = 'admin'
     ADMINPASSWORD = 'admin'

-\# Emailer
-EMAILUSER = ""
-EMAILPASS = ""

 To run the site: